API-Troubles/Email-changing-protection/README.md

 ### Confirmation of email ownership and choice:
 - [x] Do you/a family member own [email]?
 - [x] Is this your decision to change this email, and NOT anyone else not family?

-### Identification of common scams
-- [ ] Did tech support tell you to change your email?
-- [ ] Did we tell you to change your email?
-- [ ] Did someone tell you that this an urgent matter?
-- [ ] Is someone telling you to change your email that is NOT family?
-- [ ] Did someone not family tell you to change your email by phone, text or email?
+- [ ] Does someone not family have access to your computer?
+Did they tell you to install software like LogMeIn, TeamViewer or GoToAssist?

 ### Final Checks
 Why are you changing your email address?

-a) Official Email
+ Official email
-b) Unsolicited message or call
-c) A trusted friend or family member
+ I was told by a trusted family member / friend
-d) You decided on your own

-(The next question is to appear if the user selected a or b from above)
+ I was told by someone NOT trusted family / friend Tech support told me to
+ I was told to by you
+ I decided to myself

 - [x] Are you aware of how scams work?
 If the user responds no, they should be redirected to a guide on how scams work.

+- [ ] Did someone say this is an urgent matter?